Category: UX advice / Evidence-based design methods

 A dashboard is a way of tracking your choice of quantitative data about your website.
 It is something I’ve found most useful for long-term projects or when working in-house with a company for an extended period of time.

-It means you can set up the important things for your project just once.
-You won't then have to manually go searching for the data each time you want to check it.
-You can also create something that is easy to share, especially with people who may not have access to your analytics software or may not have the time or capability to go rooting around in it for the data they need.
+It can become something that is easy to share so everyone in a team or company is on the same page.
+This can be especially useful for people who may not have access to your analytics software or may not have the time or capability to go rooting around in it for the data they need.

 The most important thing to track is your key metric or goal which determines success for your website or part of a website.
 For some that could be sales while for others it could be sign ups but either way it's likely to be something related to making the business money.

 The next thing to have on your dashboard is conversion rates for the steps in the user flow to reach your goal.
-This could be the same as any funnels you've set up but it does allow you to be more granular if you want.
+This could be the same as any funnels you've set up elsewhere but your dashboard can be more or less granular.

-The other things to consider including on your dashboard are your important secondary or engagement metrics.
-These are ones that tell you a bit more about how a page is performing and include things like bounce rate, time on page, and in-page events (see page data for more on this).
+The other data to consider including on your dashboard are your important secondary or engagement metrics.
+These are ones that tell you a bit more about how a page is performing and include things like bounce rate, time on page, and in-page events.

-These secondary metrics can be for a whole site or they can be per page in the flow.
+These secondary metrics can be for just one or two key pages in the flow, depending on what you have learned is a useful indicator.
 It might be the case that different metrics matter for different steps in your flow, for example bounce rate will be important for landing pages while specific button clicks would matter more for form pages.

 Exactly how you set up your dashboard will depend on the tool you use.
-I won't go into that here but I cover a few tools below which you can use.
-It’s not too hard make your own dashboard in a spreadsheet from scratch.
+I won't go into that here but I cover a few options for doing so below.

-Don’t try to track too much detail with your dashboard—if you put every stat for a website in there you might as well just use the standard interface for a web analytics package.
+Don’t try to track too much detail with your dashboard.
+If you put in every stat you can get hold of for your website you might as well just use the standard interface for a web analytics package.
+The point is to show you key information in one view.

 If you check your dashboard and spot anomalies or downturns in metrics, be sure that you are comparing like with like.
 If you see a conversion rate drop, check that the period you are comparing it against is the same length of time as the period in question.
 You may also need to check it is at the same time of year, as seasonality can be a big factor in conversions for many sites.